-5. Will your proposed project affect the Dunkeld-Blairgowrie Lochs SAC?
+5. Wil your proposed project affect Loch Leven SPA?

-If your proposed development lies in the catchment as shown by the blue line on the map, you need to consider whether it has the potential to affect the lochs.
+If your proposed development lies in the catchment as shown by the black line on the map, you may be required to provide phosphorus mitigation for your development, as detailed in the sections below.

 (NB.
-The map is a guide - if your development is near the border you may wish to seek confirmation as to whether it is in the catchment.)
+The map is a guide - if your development is near the border you may wish to seek confirmation as to whether it is in the Loch Leven catchment.)

-6. Submitting a planning application for new development
+6. Submitting a Planning Application for new development